blazecolby/blazecolby.github.io/docs/machine_learning/buttons.md

 ![Price vs. Squarefootage](/images/pricevssqrft.png)

-Remove the 4 outliers; we're now able to bring our data closer to a normal distribution.
+By removing the 4 outliers, we're now able to bring our data closer to a normal distribution.
 ```
 train = train[train['GrLivArea'] < 4000]
 ```